Last updated on March 31st, 2020 at 05:50 pm

 Getting medical care in a language one understands is fundamental to recovery.
 Public safety is managed offering professional language services to support people without English proficiency in the USA.

 By using over the phone interpretation, legal cases can proceed with no delays due to language barriers.
 Law firms can continue serving their multilingual clients during depositions, discovery, and consultations.
-We only use native speakers and industry professionals.
+We only use native speakers and industry professionals who are experienced in the legal field.
 Our goal is to enable our legal interpretation clients to serve their clients with clear communication delivered on demand.

 Professional legal interpretation is beneficial in times of public concern as well:

 The United States is a nation of shifting demographics as the number of immigrant residents and subsequent generations rises.
 The voices of the United States grow more diverse in the languages they use to express themselves every day.
-Governments can serve their multilingual populations with language services that will protect by informing.
+Governments can serve their multilingual populations with language services that will protect and help them by communicating with them in the language they understand.
 Governments and oversight agencies global, national, and regional can use remote phone interpretation services for needs like:

 In the fall of 2016, the federal government mandated that medical facilities comply with Section 1557 of the Patient Protection and Affordable Care Act that protects patients against discrimination and gives the patient the right to sue if they are not provided with language services.